alpinejs/alpine/packages/docs/src/en/directives/transition.md

 <div ... x-transition.duration.500ms>
 ```

-The above `<div>` will transition for 500 milliseconds when entering, and 250 milliseconds when leaving.
+The above `<div>` will transition for 500 milliseconds when entering, and 500 milliseconds when leaving.

-This difference in duration generally desirable default.
 If you wish to customize the durations specifically for entering and leaving, you can do that like so:

 ```alpine
 <div ...